Two Days in Rovaniemi – 10 Things You Don’t Want to Miss Out

 2. Arrange Your Visit to Coincide with an Event

 Are you a sports fan?
-Come to run a Lapland Marathon under the Midnight Sun in July or watch the Power Cup volleyball tournament in Rovaniemi.
+Come to run a Lapland Marathon under the Midnight Sun in July or watch the Power Cup volleyball tournament in June in Rovaniemi.
 Do you like rock music?
 Let’s have a party in August in SimeRock.
 Fares and markets are what you like?
 You will enjoy the Old Market Square Carnival.
 Check out our event calendar and arrange your visit to coincide with one of them.

 3. Explore the City Center, Local History, and Art